sprinteins/drupal-client/README.md

 ### Linux

+#### Using the client in automation environments like Jenkins

+The easiest way to ensure you're always running the latest version is using this script

+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/sprinteins/drupal-client/HEAD/run-latest-client.sh)" --version`

 #### API Key in an Environment variable

 **!
 We do absolutely do not recommend passing secrets via environment variables !**